tshegoseopela/Agentic-AI-WxO-Banking-Labs/usecases/Intelligent Business Automation/hands-on-lab-buisness-automation.md

-# 👨🏻‍💻 Use case: Intelligent Business Assistant
+# 👨🏻‍💻 Use case: Intelligent Business Automation

 ## Table of Contents
 - [Architecture](#-architecture)